API Introduction

 Simple Warm-up

-Now, execute the following code, and it will launch the Settings app for you.
+Now, execute the following code – it will launch the Settings app for you.

 d.application('com.android.settings').start()

-You can also use the following interface to make the device beep.
-This can conveniently help you locate the device when you have multiple ones.
+You can also use the following method to make the device beep.
+This is very convenient for locating it when you have multiple devices.

 d.beep()

-Alright, now you have learned the basic usage.
-Continue reading to explore other available interfaces.
+Alright, now you have understood the basic usage.
+Continue reading to learn about other available interfaces.